Breast Implant Illness Tests

 • Ultrasound or MRI (recommended to be done without contrast to avoid gadolinium toxicity) – beware of false reads, many times they do not show gel bleed or rupture when there actually is.
 Dr. Pierre Blais, chemist and implant analysis expert, writes on gadolinium contraindication for implant users.

 • Please note, mammography can contribute to ruptures and breast swelling.
 It is no longer advised for usage with breast implants in the breast implant awareness groups.
-See here for a study by FDA scientists indicating that silicone or saline implants sometimes rupture when women undergo mammograms.
+See Breast Implant Adverse Events During Mammography for a study by FDA scientists indicating that silicone or saline implants sometimes rupture when women undergo mammograms.
 There have also been cases reported in the BIA-ALCL FB Support Group where mammograms have triggered breast swelling and led to BIA-ALCL diagnoses

 Toxicity Testing: